Rival Plans to Stop No-Deal Brexit Clash, Limiting Their Chances | Hamodia.com

 Swinson’s rival idea for a senior parliamentarian to lead a national unity government is unlikely to be accepted by Corbyn.

 However, without the Liberal Democrats’ 14 votes, Corbyn’s plan is unlikely to succeed.
-And without the support of Corbyn and his sizable circle of committed supporters, any other plan also has little chance.
+And without the support of Corbyn and his sizeable circle of committed supporters, any other plan also has little chance.

 A spokeswoman for Johnson’s office said the Labour leader was showing contempt for the 2016 referendum.
 “Jeremy Corbyn believes that the people are the servants and politicians can cancel public votes they don’t like,” she said.